mattvenn/esp8266/workshop/handout.md

 # Remote controlled blink

-We'll install a pair of libraries that add [REST](http://arest.io/) functionality to the ESP8266.
+We'll install a pair of libraries that add [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) functionality to the ESP8266.
 Then we'll use a browser or a phone to control the LED we connected earlier.

 If you replaced the LED with a relay you could remotely control a light, pump, heater etc.

 ## Instructions

-Install the libraries - if you need help, [check this guide](https://www.arduino.cc/en/Guide/Libraries#toc4):
+Install the following libraries - if you need help, [check this guide](https://www.arduino.cc/en/Guide/Libraries#toc4).

 * [aREST_UI library](https://github.com/marcoschwartz/aREST_UI/archive/master.zip), [aREST_UI documentation](https://github.com/marcoschwartz/aREST_UI)
 * [aREST library](https://github.com/marcoschwartz/aREST/archive/master.zip), [aREST documentation](https://github.com/marcoschwartz/aREST)